Male Unbonding

-"Male Unbonding" is the fourth episode of the first season of the NBC sitcom Seinfeld and aired on June 14, 1990.
-Despite airing fourth, it was the second episode produced.
+"Male Unbonding" is the fourth episode of the first season of the American television sitcom Seinfeld (and the second episode of the series in production order).
+It first aired on NBC in the United States on June 14, 1990.

-In it, Jerry Seinfeld tries to avoid meeting an old childhood friend, Joel Horneck (Kevin Dunn).
-Jerry's neighbor, Kramer, conceptualizes "a pizza place where you make your own pie".
 The episode was written by Larry David and Jerry Seinfeld, and was the first filmed episode directed by Tom Cherones.
+In this episode, Jerry, after spending years avoiding his unwanted friend Joel Horneck (Kevin Dunn), tries to "break up" as if he were a woman.

 This was the first episode produced with Elaine Benes (Julia Louis-Dreyfus) as a character.
 It also was the first episode to use Jonathan Wolff's title music.
 This is the only Seinfeld episode whose title does not begin with the definite article "The".